zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar_list.rst

   The property names are specified with underscores instead of hyphens.

-  On HMCs with an API version below 4.10 (= HMC version 2.16.0 plus some post-GA updates), all properties of each LPAR will be returned if this parameter is specified, but you should not rely on that.
+  On HMCs with an API version below 4.10 (= HMC version 2.16.0 plus some post\-GA updates), all properties of each LPAR will be returned if this parameter is specified, but you should not rely on that.

   | **required**: False
   | **type**: list